 Students at McKinley High School's STEM and Media program, focus on providing students with hands on learning experiences in the fields of science, technology, engineering, math, graphic technology and video production.

 A graduate of McKinley High School in Honolulu, Takaki began his career as a draftsman and received his Architectural Drafting Certification in 1956 from Honolulu Technical School.
 Stan’s 40+ year career afforded him a long-standing reputation of architectural excellence for his experience and expertise in many project types.
 He was best known for his resort hospitality projects, but he also worked on hospital, residential projects including low- and high-rise condominiums, and government and military projects.

 Stan joined Watanabe Chun Iopa Architecture as a principal and the firm was renamed Watanabe Chun Iopa Takaki (now known as WCIT Architecture).
-A few of his outstanding WCIT projects include Mauna Kea Uplands on the Kohala Coast of Hawai‘i Island; 503 Portlock Residence on O‘ahu; Kūki‘o Lot 97 on the Kohala Coast of Hawai‘i; Starwood Kā‘anapali Ocean Resort Villas North on Maui; and Intrawest Honua Kai on Maui.
+A few of his outstanding WCIT projects include Mauna Kea Uplands on the Kohala Coast of Hawai‘i Island; 503 Portlock Residence on O‘ahu; Kūki‘o Lot 97 on the Kohala Coast of Hawai‘i; Westin Kā‘anapali Ocean Resort Villas North on Maui; and Intrawest Honua Kai Resort on Maui.

 Stan’s work on projects within Hawai‘i and throughout the world has been continually praised with design awards and professional recognition.
 He had intimate knowledge and specific familiarity with the technical requirements to develop projects of varying size, scale and complexity.

 Although Stan has passed, we are still inspired by the way he lived.